How to Set Boundaries Without Feeling Guilty

 Final Thoughts

-If guilt has been holding you back from setting boundaries, remember: it’s not a sign you’re doing it wrong.
+If guilt has been stopping you from setting boundaries, remember that guilt is not a sign you’re doing it wrong.
 It’s a sign you’re growing.

-Therapy can help you untangle the old patterns of people-pleasing, perfectionism, and self-doubt so you can create boundaries that feel natural, not terrifying.
+Therapy can help you untangle old patterns of people-pleasing, perfectionism, and self-doubt so boundaries start to feel natural instead of terrifying.

 Previous